Bit-Quill/valkey-glide/docs/design-raw-ffi.md

 ## Decision to use UDS Sockets for a Java-Babushka Wrapper

-The decision to use Unix Domain Sockets (UDS) to manage the Java-wrapper to Babushka Redis-client communication was two-fold, as opposed to a raw-FFI solution:
+The decision to use Unix Domain Sockets (UDS) to manage the Java-wrapper to Babushka Redis-client communication was two-fold, vs a raw-FFI solution:
 1. Java contains an efficient socket protocol library (netty.io) that provides a highly configurable environment to manage sockets.
 2. Java objects serialization/de-serialization is an expensive operation, and a performing multiple io operations between raw-ffi calls would be inefficient.